pablors28/guacamole-compose/README.md

 # guacamole-compose
+## guac-PR
-Docker compose files and build script for Apache Guacamole (v1.3.0) + Traefik + PostgreSQL.
+Configuration script and docker-compose YML for deploying Apache Guacamole (v1.3.0) + Traefik + PostgreSQL.

 It allows to quickly deploy a jumpserver solution using Apache Guacamole that supports local authentication, LDAP and TOTP (2FA)